The six players Real Madrid signed alongside Hazard & how they fared

 He was sent straight back on loan for the 2019-20 season after signing for Real where his first-team chances would be limited.

-A year later, without a single Real appearance to his name, the 23-year-old signed permanently with Granada where he is a first-team squad player.
+A year later, without a single Real appearance to his name, the 23-year-old signed permanently with Granada.
+He features semi-regularly for them.